 Elle looked back and saw the dog sitting by the edge, waiting.
 “Hold up!
 We should take Zeus with us.”

 “Very well,” Hades said as he doubled back.
 He scooped up the golden retriever.
+The dog licked his face.
 “My dogs will be so jealous when I get home.”

 About halfway through the pool, Gnarl fell into the balls.
 Everyone paused.
 Gnarl emerged a moment later.
 “Found another body.
 Looks to be the same species as you, Tate.”